Haoran-Feng/ShiftStack/readme.txt

 Besides, if the FITS file's header is in SCAMP mode, not SIP, we need to install astrometry-net and using its wcs-pv2sip.

+[Work to do]
+- Use a better way to delete bright stars from images, so only the signal from faint objects won't be missed.

+- Find a way to crop FITS image without damaging wcs data, so that we can use DS9 to know the RA and DEC of suspects.

+- Finish my paperwork and pass it to my partner.